temporalio/edu-errstrat-typescript-code/exercises/non-retryable-errors/README.md

 ## Part A: Add Non-Retryable Errors

-In this part of the exercise, we will take the Custom Errors we defined in the first exercise (Defining a Custom Error) and add them into our list of Non-Retryable Errors.
+In this part of the exercise, we will take the Application Failures we defined in the first exercise (Defining a Custom Error) and configure them so that they do not retry upon failure.

-1. Edit `workflows.ts`.
+1. Edit `activities.ts`.
-2. In the `retry` object of your `proxyActivities`, add in a `nonRetryableErrorTypes` key.
-The value of this key should be an array.
-3. Add in the custom errors you don't want to retry which are `CreditCardNumberError`, `InvalidAddressError`, and `InvalidChargeError`.
+2. In the `ApplicationFailure` that you create in the `sendBill`, `validateAddress` and `validateCreditCard` Activities, add a `nonRetryable` key and set it to `true` in the list of parameters that you add into the object.
 Now, when these errors are thrown from an Activity, the Activity will not be retried.
+3. Save your file.

 ## Part B: Configure Retry Policies of an Error